-A. There are basically two categories of damages you can recover: economic damages and non-economic damages.
-Economic damages consist of monies you are out-of-pocket for, such as medical expenses and lost wages.
-Non-economic damages are damages for your pain and suffering and other “intangible” losses that don’t have a specific amount.
-Punitive damages can be recovered in cases where the other party deliberately or intentionally injured you, as in an assault and battery.
+A. There are two basic categories of monetary compensation, or damages, you can recover: economic damages and non-economic damages.
+Economic damages consist of money you have paid or will pay out-of-pocket, such as certain medical expenses and lost wages.
+Non-economic damages are for your pain and suffering and other “intangible” losses that aren’t easily priced.
+Punitive damages can be recovered in cases of egregious negligence, or in which the other party deliberately or intentionally injured you, as in an assault and battery.

 Q. Before the injury, I worked for myself but am no longer able to do that anymore.
 Am I entitled to damages for the loss of my business?

-A. If you have been working at your own business for more than one year, you are entitled to be compensated for your monetary losses due to your inability to work at your business anymore.
-If you were working at your own business for less than a year, generally you cannot recover damages for your lost business, as the law considers you do not have a sufficient “track record” of wages to compare them to and awarding an amount would be too speculative.
-If you’ve been running your own business for several years or so, and your gross receipts have been increasing but your expenses are substantial because you have been putting the money back into the business and don’t show much of a profit, this is taken into account in determining the amount of damages you are entitled to.
-It will probably be necessary to hire experts in business valuations to determine the amount of your loss compared to how much you could have expected to earn had you not been injured and could “grow” your business into a thriving enterprise.
+A. If you have run your own business for more than one year, you are entitled to be compensated for your monetary losses due to your inability to work.
+If you were working at your own business for less than a year, you typically cannot recover for lost wages, as the law considers this to be an insufficient record, and determining an amount would be speculative.
+If you’ve run your own business for several years, and your gross receipts have increased but you don’t show much profit due to substantial expenses and reinvestment into the business, the court will take this into account.
+Business valuation experts can determine your loss compared to what you could have expected to earn had you not been injured.

-Q. After the accident, I suffered through several months of severe pain.
+Q. After my auto accident, I suffered through several months of severe pain.
 Does the other party have to pay me for that?

 A. Yes.
-Pain and suffering is fully compensable.
-They are classified as “non-economic” damages, as there is no precise, documented financial loss that you can show on a flow chart or receipt.
+Pain and suffering damages are fully compensable.
+They are classified as “non-economic” damages, as there is no precise, documented monetary loss you can show on a flow chart or receipt.
 Often the amount for pain and suffering exceeds the cost of medical treatment for your injuries.
-It may be necessary for you to be treated at a specialized pain clinic.
-If, for example, you were severely burned when the car you were in caught on fire when the other driver hit you, you are entitled to substantial damages for physical pain and emotional suffering.

 A. Yes.
 You are entitled to damages for loss of or impaired “enjoyment of life.”
-What this basically means is that if, because of the accident, you are no longer able to participate in activities that you enjoyed, the person has to compensate you fairly for these damages.
+What this means is that if, because of the accident, you are no longer able to participate in activities that you enjoyed, the person must compensate you fairly for these damages.

-Q. I suffered a disfiguring scar on my face as a result of the accident and ensuing surgery.
+Q. I suffered a disfiguring scar on my face as a result of the accident .
 Am I entitled to receive monetary damages for that?

 A. Yes.
 You are entitled to be fully compensated for disfigurement and humiliation.
-If you undergo reconstructive surgery by a plastic surgeon or other doctor, you are generally entitled to all of the economic costs involved in the surgery (such as the doctor’s fees, the hospital’s charges, etc.), as well as the pain and suffering you experience as a result of the surgery.
+If you undergo reconstructive surgery by a plastic surgeon or other doctor, you are usually entitled to all economic costs involved in the surgery (such as the doctor’s fees, the hospital’s charges, etc.), as well as the pain and suffering you experience because of the surgery.

-Q. My spouse was seriously injured in an accident, and our sex life has been nonexistent since the accident.
-And we can’t go for our evening walks anymore.
+Q. My spouse was seriously injured in an accident.
+We can’t go for evening walks anymore, and our sex life has been nonexistent.
 I miss those intimate times.
-Can I get compensated for my losses?
+Can I be compensated for my losses?

 A. Yes.
 When a spouse is injured, the other spouse is entitled to recover monetary damages for “loss of consortium.”
-In days past, “loss of consortium” was mainly associated with the inability to have sexual relations, either for physical or emotional reasons caused by the accident.
-Note that recovery for loss of consortium applies only to married couples and registered domestic partners.
-If you are engaged and on your way to the chapel to get married and are severely injured in an accident, your spouse-to-be is not entitled to recover damages for loss of consortium, even though you were only an hour or two away from getting married.
+In days past, “loss of consortium” was associated with the inability to have sexual relations, either for physical or emotional reasons caused by the accident.
+Recovery for loss of consortium applies only to married couples and registered domestic partners.

 Q. My son suffered severe brain damage in a near-death drowning at my neighbor’s pool because there wasn’t adequate supervision.
-Now we can no longer do such things as play catch with a baseball or engage in any of the fun activities we used to do.
+Now we can no longer play or engage in the fun activities we used to.
 Can I recover damages for loss of consortium due to his injuries?

 A. No. Only spouses and registered domestic partners can recover damages for loss of consortium.
-Loss of consortium related to the injuries to one’s child or parent is not compensable.
 However, if your child or parent was contributing financially to you, then you are entitled to recover damages for the lost financial contribution.

-Q. The doctor told me that I am now at more risk for future medical problems because of the injuries I suffered in the accident, and that the injuries from the accident probably cut 10 years off my life.
-Am I entitled to recover monetary damages for that from the party who hurt me?
+Q. The doctor told me that because of the injuries I suffered in the accident, I am now at more risk for future medical problems and my expected life span decreased by 10 years.
+Am I entitled to recover monetary damages for that?

 A. Yes.
 You are entitled to recover damages for susceptibility to future harm, injury, or medical problems.
 You are also entitled to recover damages for a shortened life expectancy.

-Q. Ever since the auto accident I was in, I’ve been depressed and anxious.
-I don’t feel like going out or doing much, I’m sad a lot of the time, and now I’m starting to be afraid of driving.
-Does the driver who hit me have to compensate me for these emotional injuries?
+Q. Ever since my auto accident, I’ve been depressed and anxious.
+I don’t feel like going out or doing much, I’m sad a lot of the time, and I’m starting to be afraid of driving.
+Should the driver who hit me compensate me for these emotional injuries?

-Q. How do you figure out the amount of damages an injured person is entitled to?
+Q. How do you figure out the amount of damages to which an injured person is entitled?

-Some damages—such as past medical expenses or lost wages—are capable of being determined quite easily.
-Other damages—such as pain and suffering and future medical expenses—are much harder to put numbers on.
-Attorneys research how much juries have been awarding plaintiffs (the injured person) in similar cases or how much similar cases have been settling out of court for, and then take into account the special circumstances of their client’s case and his or her injuries to come up with a reasonable value for the case.
+Some damages—such as past medical expenses or lost wages—can be determined quite easily.
+Other damages—such as pain and suffering and future medical expenses—are much harder to calculate.
+Attorneys estimate a reasonable value by researching what juries have awarded plaintiffs (the injured person) in similar cases, or the amounts for which similar cases have settled out of court, along with the circumstances of their client’s case.

 Q. I was seriously injured in an automobile accident that was partly my fault.
 Does this mean I can’t sue the other driver for my hospital bills, lost wages, pain and suffering, and other damages?

 A. Not at all.
 In California, the legal doctrine of “comparative fault” or “comparative negligence” applies.
-Suppose the total amount of your damages was $100,000, but you were 40% responsible for the accident and the other driver was 60% at fault.
-In that case, the amount you could recover from the other driver would be reduced by 40%, so instead of getting $100,000, you would recover only $60,000.
-Car accident cases in which both parties were at fault can get complicated, as the other driver’s insurance company will try to place all or most of the blame for the accident on you.
-It is critical that you be represented by an experienced personal injury lawyer in situations such as this, especially if your injuries are serious.
+Suppose the total amount of your damages was $100,000, but you were found to be 40% responsible for the accident, while the other driver was 60% at fault.
+In that case, the amount you could recover from the other driver would be reduced by 40%, so instead of receiving $100,000, you would recover only $60,000.
+Car accident cases in which both parties were at fault can become complicated, so it is critical that you be represented by an experienced personal injury lawyer in situations like this.

 What is the Collateral Source Rule?

-In personal injury cases, the Collateral Source Rule is intended to help promote full justice and compensation from a defendants wrongdoing.
-The rule basically does not allow for an award to be reduced by a judge or jury just because the plaintiff received benefits from other sources, such as health insurance.
+In personal injury cases, the Collateral Source Rule is intended to help promote full justice and compensation from a defendant’s wrongdoing.
+The rule states that an award cannot be reduced by a judge or jury just because the plaintiff received benefits from other sources, such as health insurance.
 The rationale behind the collateral source rule is that a defendant should not benefit from the plaintiff’s investment in private health insurance.
 In some states, the collateral source rule prohibits the admission of evidence that would inform the jury that the plaintiff has been compensated by a different source other than the defendant (i.e. health insurance).